Malireddi/19AI547-Blockchain-for-Business/Ex_No_5_Zero-Knowledge Proof (ZK) Private Voting System.md

 Step 4: Vote Counting
 Once voting ends, the contract reveals the final tally without linking votes to individuals.

-Register eligible voters by issuing them unique cryptographic credentials.
+1.Register eligible voters by issuing them unique cryptographic credentials.

-Allow voters to cast encrypted votes along with zero-knowledge proofs ensuring vote validity without revealing choices.
+2.Allow voters to cast encrypted votes along with zero-knowledge proofs ensuring vote validity without revealing choices.

-Collect and store all encrypted votes and their corresponding proofs on the blockchain.
+3.Collect and store all encrypted votes and their corresponding proofs on the blockchain.

-Verify each vote's validity using the zero-knowledge proofs without decrypting the actual votes.
+4.Verify each vote's validity using the zero-knowledge proofs without decrypting the actual votes.

-Tally the votes using homomorphic encryption techniques to aggregate results without compromising individual vote privacy.
+5.Tally the votes using homomorphic encryption techniques to aggregate results without compromising individual vote privacy.

-Publish the final results along with cryptographic proofs to ensure transparency and verifiability of the election outcome.
+6.Publish the final results along with cryptographic proofs to ensure transparency and verifiability of the election outcome.

 # Program: